Philosophy for AI

 Computers run on software; AI runs on ideas.

 Humans run on ideas, but they also run on emotions and spiritual Reality.
-This is because humans are conscious machines, spanning What Is prior to all reactions and conceptions, through perceptions/feelings/notions/ideas/symbolic-thought/motion, out into words and deeds; and vice-versa.
-All animals have at least some awareness/experience, and What Is always Is; therefore, all animals experience Reality.
-But humans have more conscious space for that experience to grow in.
+This is because humans are conscious machines, spanning what is prior to all reactions and conceptions (ie, What Is), through perceptions/feelings/notions/ideas/symbolic-thought/motion, out into words and deeds; and vice-versa.

-Our current understanding is that today’s AI is not conscious / is not aware / does not experience anything.
-We therefore assume that today’s AI is not a conscious machine.
-Today’s LLMs are idea machines—like computers, except that LLMs can work directly with linguistic, logical, mathematical, visual, and aural ideas.
-They use statistics to generate appropriate responses to starting prompts.
-LLMs build these responses one token (a word or a part of a word) at a time.
-No awareness is needed; all you need is statistical analysis of how the prompt’s tokens relate to each other, to other related inputs (which the AI can get from previous interactions, from search results, from follow up questions), and to the reality that the LLM built, during its creation/training, out of a (partly unguided and partly guided) statistical analysis of a great of data.
+LLMs use statistics to generate appropriate responses to starting prompts.
+They build these responses one token (a word or a part of a word) at a time.
+No awareness required: All that’s needed is a statistical analysis of how the prompt’s tokens relate to each other, to other related inputs (which the AI can get from previous interactions, from search results, et cetera), and to the reality that the LLM built during its creation/training out of a (partly unguided and partly guided) statistical analysis of a great deal of data.

 A wisdom writing is a whole conscious moment sharing itself in a meditation practice built around a given genre of spiritual communication (examples: spiritual poetry, teachings, or reflections).
 A work of art is a whole conscious moment sharing itself in a meditation practice built around the given art form.